Model-Free Assortment Pricing with Transaction Data: Proofs and Supplementary results

 \end{proof}

-\begin{proposition} If prices are set to their average historical values, the fraction between the revenue obtained with this approach and the optimal value w.r.t. \eqref{model:OPMIP} is asymptotically zero as the number of historial customers grow. \end{proposition} \begin{proof}{Proof of Proposition \ref{prop:average prices}.} Assume we have $n=1$ product and $m>1$ historical customers where the purchase price of customers $1,\cdots, (m-1)$, was $1$, and the purchase price of customer $m$ was 2.
-Then, the average historic price of the product is $\frac{m+1}{m}$.
+\begin{proposition} Using average historical prices could lead to a revenue that as a fraction of the optimal value of \eqref{model:OPMIP}, is asymptotically zero. \end{proposition} \begin{proof}{Proof of Proposition \ref{prop:average prices}.} Assume we have $n=1$ product and \DIFdelbegin \DIFdelend \DIFaddbegin $m>1$ \DIFaddend historical customers where the purchase price of customers $1,\cdots, (m-1)$, was $1$, and the purchase price of customer $m$ was 2.
+Then the average historic price of the product is $\frac{m+1}{m}$.
 At this price, customers $1,\cdots,(m-1)$ will not make a purchase under their worst-case valuations while customer $m$ will purchase the product at price $\frac{m+1}{m}$.
-However, setting the price of the product at $1$ results in a revenue of $m$, since all customers will purchase the product.
-Thus, the ratio of the revenue from the average price to the optimal value of \eqref{model:OPMIP} could be less than or equal to $\frac{m+1}{m^2}$.
+However, setting the price of the product at $1$ results in a revenue of $m$ as all the customers will purchase the product.
+Therefore, the ratio of \DIFdelbegin \DIFdelend revenue from the average price to the optimal value of \eqref{model:OPMIP} \DIFdelbegin \DIFdelend \DIFaddbegin could be less than or equal to \DIFaddend $\frac{m+1}{m^2}$.
 Taking the limit $m \rightarrow +\infty$ with respect to this ratio completes the proof. $\square$ \end{proof}

-\begin{proposition} If prices are set uniformly at random based on the empirical distribution defined by historical prices, the fraction between the revenue obtained with this approach and the optimal value w.r.t. \eqref{model:OPMIP} is asymptotically zero as the number of historial customers grow. \end{proposition}
+\begin{proposition} Using the prices observed by a random historical customer could lead to an expected revenue that as a fraction of the optimal value of \eqref{model:OPMIP}, is asymptotically zero. \end{proposition}

 \begin{proof}{Proof of Proposition \ref{prop:random prices}.} Assume we have $n$ products and $n$ historical customers.
-The historical prices $\vechistprice_{\customer}$ observed by customer $\customer$, are defined by the following vectors:
+The historical observed prices $\vechistprice_{\customer}$ by customer $\customer$, are defined by the following vectors:

 For the historical purchase choices, each customer $\customer \in \{1,\dots,n\}$ purchased product $\customer$.

 Assume the vector of prices $p$ is equal to one of $\vechistprice_{1},\dots, \vechistprice_{n}$ at random (with equal probability).
 If $p=\vechistprice_{1}$, then for $\customer=1$, we have $P_{1\choice{1}}\leq p_{\choice{1}}$ and hence the revenue from customer $1$ is $1$.
 For any customer $\customer>1$, we have $P_{\customer\choice{\customer}}< p_{\choice{\customer}}$, hence the revenue form any customer $\customer>1$ is zero.
 Similarly we can show that if $p=\vechistprice_{i}$ for any $\customer>1$, the total revenue will be $1$, under the worst-case customer valuations.